lireincore/ImgCacheBundle/README.md

 ## Usage

-To use this extension, you need to create the `lireincore_imgcache.yaml` file in your `config/packages` folder and paste this boilerplate:
+To use this bundle, you need to create the `lireincore_imgcache.yaml` file in your `config/packages` folder and paste this boilerplate:

 ```yaml
 # config/packages/lireincore_imgcache.yaml